 Most cable Internet providers offer packages that include HD channels.
 Some also offer packages that have more than one TV channel.
 For example, if you want to watch ESPN or Disney Channel, you may want to look at the package options.
 For example, you can buy a package that includes ESPN, Disney Channel, and TNT.

-With a subscription to Netflix, you can stream movies and television shows from the web.
+With a subscription to Netflix, you can stream movies and television shows online.
 You can watch as many of them as you want, as long as you have an Internet connection.
 You can also download shows and movies for offline viewing if you wish.

 How much does cable internet cost?